arahmitz/adamblogstuff/content/posts/squashstretch_blender/index.md

 - How to rig a ball in blender
 - How to create armatures and move them to snap bones in place
 - How to use [Bone Widget](https://blenderdefender.gumroad.com/l/boneWidget) to create controls
-- How to make clean layers in rig
+- How to keep your rig and project file clean
 - Basics of preparing rig for usage by other people

 ## 1. Preparation

-As far as rigging in blender goes, we're start by downloading the [project files](https://github.com/arahmitz/am_blender_ball_tutorial) and [Bone Widget](https://blenderdefender.gumroad.com/l/boneWidget).
+For our blender **ball rig**, we're start by downloading the [project files](https://github.com/arahmitz/am_blender_ball_tutorial) and [Bone Widget](https://blenderdefender.gumroad.com/l/boneWidget).

-Attention: due to lack of rigging nodes (as of day of writing this post), we'll need to do little hacking in the controllers hierarchy, that I'll try to avoid later in the series, I'll let you know where and why it happens.
+Heads up: As of the publication day, blender doesn't use riging nodes, that's why we'll need to do little hacking in the controllers hierarchy, that I'll try to avoid later in the series, I'll let you know where and why it happens.

 {{< alert >}}